python/devguide/triaging.rst

     - Good first issue
     - Other categorizations

-Triagers may have some understanding of when a PR should be closed, but the final decision must be made by a core developer.
+As triagers gain experience, they may have some intuition of when a PR should be closed.
+The triager can recommend closing a PR, but the final decision must be made by a core developer.
 This is because the creation of a PR constitutes a significant amount of effort from the author.
-Closing one without careful consideration and proper handling can easily dissaude the author from making further contributions.
+Closing one

-Instead of directly closing a PR, triagers can make use of the ``invalid`` and ``stale`` labels to suggest that it should be closed.
+Triagers can make use of the ``invalid`` and
+``stale`` labels to suggest that it should be closed.
 For more information, see the :ref:`GitHub PR labels <github-pr-labels>` section.